SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 BART

-BART is the Bay Area Rapid Transit system.
-This train system services stops in San Francisco, SFO, the Peninsula, and the East Bay.
-This is a great public transportation San Francisco option for those traveling in from SFO or over to East Bay cities.
+A great public transportation option is BART, the Bay Area Rapid Transit system.
+This train system services stops in San Francisco, SFO, the Peninsula, and across the bay.

-BART runs from the East Bay, through San Francisco and south to one of the main airports.
-BART also travels to and from the city to Berkley, Oakland, Walnut Creek, and other east bay locations.
+BART runs from the East Bay, through San Francisco, and south to one of the main airports.
+BART also travels to and from Berkeley, Oakland, Walnut Creek, and other East Bay locations.
 You can also easily get from San Francisco to the Oakland Airport on BART.

-It runs mainly underground in the city along Market Street.
+In the city, this train system runs mainly underground along Market Street.
 You can also use BART to get to and from Union Square to the Civic Center District and on to the Mission.

 The BART map below is the official map from their website.
 It shows all of the routes and many of the main stops along the way.
 You can also plan your trip by visiting the official BART web site.